Lannnnnnn/Programmming-Challenge/README.md

 I use the NLTK library and the VADER(Valence Aware Dictionary and sEntiment Reasoner) to analyze the collected articles.
 VADER is a pretrained, built-in sentiment analyzer that reports the nagative, neutral, positive and compound scores of the text.

+## Result
+For the 10 news from https://www.aljazeera.com/where/mozambique/, all the articles' texts are majorly composed of neutral words.
+And 6 of 10 articles have higher propotion of negative words compared with positive words.
+Indeed, these latest articles mostly reports the diasteral weather and bad news, which matches with the sentiment analysis results.

 ## Notes
 The `requirements.txt` file should list all Python libraries that  depend on, and they will be installed using: